News

 NFL, also known as American Football, is the USA’s most popular sport.
 That means footage of Melbourne as the host city will be beamed live to the almost 20 million Americans who tune into each game (not to mention the millions more who watch from across the globe).

 The Super Bowl continues to grow in popularity among Aussies, with many of Melbourne’s pubs, sports bars and live sites throwing viewing parties to watch the epic event.
-This year, the Super Bowl LIX will see the Philadelphia Eagles take on the Kansas City Chiefs (who won last year), with Kendrick Lamar hitting the stage for the Halftime Show.
+On Monday, February 9, the Super Bowl LX saw the Seattle Seahawks defeat the New England Patriots, with Bad Bunny hitting the stage for an epic Halftime Show.

 “Expanding to Melbourne, Australia, a beautiful city with a rich sports history, underlines our ambitions to become a global sport and accelerate international growth,” said NFL commissioner Roger Goodell.
 “We look forward to making history in what is an important market for the NFL and a significant next step in expanding our international footprint.”